► Updated car tax for new models

 What’s all this about new cars costing more than £40,000 paying more road tax?

 Ah yes.
 Bit of a killer this one: if your new car has a list price (including options and extras) of more than £40,000 at the time of purchase, you’ll have to pay even more.
+This is known as the ‘luxury car supplement,’ but is also known as the showroom tax.
 And you can’t haggle it down – the tax is charged on the quoted list price of your chosen model, including all optional equipment.

-This figure has been frozen since its introduction, and the recent inflation jump now means a mid-spec Vauxhall Astra PHEV can count as a luxury car.
-Again, EVs used to be exempt from this threshold, but will now pay the supplement from April 2025.
+This figure has been frozen since its introduction, and the recent inflation jump now means a mid-spec Volkswagen ID.4 will count as a luxury car, once EVs are subject to the tax from April 2025.
+In fact, we’ve spotted both Vauxhall and Tesla reduce prices on EVs to slip under this threshold, so be sure to check the latest list prices.

-These rates apply in years two, three, four and five – so you’ll have to pay an extra £410 a year:
+These rates apply in years two, three, four and five – so you’ll have to pay an extra £410 per year:

 VEHICLE FUEL TYPE | ONE-OFF ANNUAL PAYMENT | ONE-OFF ANNUAL DIRECT DEBIT